Momentum-Team-15/django-habit-tracker-Ambryan2/README.md

 This project requires the use of [PostgreSQL](https://www.postgresql.org/docs/current/index.html) as its database, and must be deployed to [Heroku](https://www.heroku.com/).
 You should set both of those up before you do anything else with your application.
 See our [documentation on deploying a Django app to Heroku](https://momentumlearn.notion.site/Deploying-a-Django-App-to-Heroku-81488333c03445539bfc7eb3c1691ed0) for a guide.

+NOTE: We do not use Heroku instead we are using Render(i think)

 **NOTE**: Use **Homebrew** to install Postgres.
 Don't download Postgres from the website to install it!
 See our [instructions for how to install and use Postgres locally](https://momentumlearn.notion.site/Using-Postgres-Locally-6d24cd1ea8854eabb875023d6696fba9).

 ## Project Requirements